Linda McMahon: Nomination and confirmation

+Tenure

+McMahon was officially sworn in as the 25th Administrator of the Small Business Administration on February 14, 2017.

-Later in 2017, she visited 68 cities to hear from small business owners and to support the Tax Cuts and Jobs Act of 2017 backed by President Trump.
+Throughout 2017, McMahon visited 68 cities to hear from small business owners and to support the Tax Cuts and Jobs Act of 2017 backed by President Trump.
 On McMahon's first anniversary as head of the SBA, on January 29, 2018, The Washington Post said the SBA's progress under McMahon had been "so far, so good" and credited her with improving the SBA's offices' emergency call centers in the aftermath of Hurricane Harvey, hiring an additional 3,000 people to work them, and revamping the administration's online presence.

-On March 29, 2019, McMahon announced her resignation as administrator of the SBA to join chair America First Action, a pro-Trump Super PAC.
-The resignation took effect on April 12, 2019.